Columbia County WI Jail & Huber Center

 Satellite View of Columbia County WI Jail & Huber Center

 When someone you care about gets locked up, it's tough to figure out all the ins and outs of jail life.
 From sending mail to visiting, there are a lot of things to sort out.
 And getting info about the arrest?
 Not always easy.
 That's where this webpage comes in handy.
-It's here to help you get a handle on how things work at Columbia County WI Jail & Huber Center so you can stay connected and support your loved one behind bars.
+It's here to help you get a handle on how things work here so that you can stay connected and support your loved one behind bars.

 New detainees arrive at the jail regularly, with some being released on bail, placed under pretrial services caseloads, supervised by probation agencies, or released on recognizance with a court appearance agreement.
 Those who are not released await their court appearances at the jail, receiving accommodations including bedding and meals.
-You can see all the arrest records for Wisconsin here.

 Inmate mail should be addressed to the inmate and sent to 403 Jackson St - Portage, WI, 53901.
 Letters should show a full return address.
 You can mail in money in the form of money order made out to the inmate.
-We do not accept packages into the jail by mail or courier.
+They do not accept packages into the jail by mail or courier.
 All personal mail will be inspected by Jail Deputies.

 Often persons sentenced by the court to serve jail time are given Huber privilege.
 When you are sentenced to Huber, the court should provide you with a brochure about Huber.
 If you have additional questions contact the jail at (608) 742-6476.